 Auto Stock #3: O’Reilly Automotive (ORLY)

 It’s not just car makers that stand to benefit from improving supply-chain conditions, but also companies that provide products and services for the industry.
 O’Reilly Automotive (ORLY) is an auto parts supplier that has consistently grown its retail store footprint in recent years.
-O’Reilly’s latest quarterly earnings missed slightly (down $20 million from a year ago), which the company chalked up to traditionally choppy first-quarter conditions.
+O’Reilly’s latest quarterly income missed slightly (down 1% million from a year ago), which the company chalked up to the impact of inflation and higher fuel prices on its customer base.
 However, ongoing high prices for used and new vehicles means O’Reilly stands to benefit from drivers needing to buy parts to maintain older vehicles.

 Recently, a number of big Wall Street firms upped their price targets for ORLY, with analysts seeing the firm as well positioned to grow in the continued post-Covid economic recovery, as well as other bullish dynamics, including record used U.S. car prices and “significant disruptions” in the new car market.